How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 The Hike

-The hike starts as a series of stairs.
-As you descend, bluffs rise up higher, showcasing the spring brilliance on the opposite side of the cliff.
+The hike starts along a series of stairs.
+As you descend, the bluffs rise up higher, showcasing the spring brilliance on the opposite side of the cliff.
 The views become even more spectacular.
-You don’t feel like a mere observer, but rather an essential piece of the surroundings at this point.
+You don’t feel like a mere observer, but an essential piece of the surreal surroundings at this point.

-A few observation decks align the Soberanes Point Trail.
-If you feel like 2 miles is too much of a hike for you, you can linger at this section of the Soberanes Point Trail a little bit longer before returning to the car.
+A few observation decks cluster along this section of the Soberanes Point Trail.
+If you feel like 2 miles is too much of a hike for you, you can linger here a little bit longer before returning to the car.

 Those who decide to hike farther up, normally lose the crowd beyond this point.
-The Soberanes Point Trail that snakes around Whale Peak and eventually takes the hiker to Soberanes Point remains relatively flat from now on.
-A few narrower trails branch off from the main path, taking its guests down to Garrapata Beach
+The Soberanes Point Trail that snakes around Whale Peak and eventually takes hikers to Soberanes Point remains relatively flat from now on.
+A few narrower trails branch off the main path, taking you down to Garrapata Beach

 The Soberanes Point Trail starts changing elevation toward the end of the loop.
 A few staircases loom along Highway 1 once again.
-If you follow the path, you’ll get back to the same trailhead you started the hike at.
+Follow the path to get back to the same trailhead you started the hike at.

 Alternately, you can hike on the side of the highway until you get back to the car.
 This route, however, may be inconvenient, especially in those areas where hills come close to the road without leaving any spaces for the pull-offs.